 - Add walnuts to cereal, salads or muffins.
 Try walnut oil in salad dressings, too.

-- Some chickens are given feed that is high in omega-3s so their eggs will contain more as well.
+- Some chickens are given feed that is high in omega-3s, so their eggs will contain more as well.
 When buying eggs, check the package label.

-Include Dietary Fiber
+Include Sources of Dietary Fiber Throughout the Day

 - Include plant-based foods as sources of protein, including tempeh, beans, lentils, seeds and nuts.